 Keep in mind around one-third of your team is introverted.

 Give them space in open offices, and allow your team to write down their ideas.
 And watch out for groupthink and for losing the introverts’ best ideas to the louder extroverts.

 Whichever you lean towards, learn what are your strengths and play by them.

 If the system is skewed toward open offices for extroverts, then don’t play by the system’s rules.

 Some Off Topics

 We didn’t need to hear about Tony Robbins seminars in my opinion.
-A bit of it also felt like a couched attack at Tony Robbins (also read Tony Robbins #MeToo blunder).
+A bit of it also felt like a couched attack on Tony Robbins.

 I thought that part was irrelevant and way too long for the value it added.